miminame-daisuki/nhentai-scraper/README.md

 - Create new log file every time program is started
 - Don't use TimeRotatingFileHandler (Implement automatic deletetion of old logs manually)
 - Capture ctrl-c
-- Error handling for not found tags
+- Error handling for not found tags in search_tag()
 - Download from mirror sites such as https://www2.hentai2.net/NUMBER_GOES_HERE.html or hitomi.la?
-- If Gallery.id == newest id from downloaded galleries, then skip (continue) to next artist to avoid checking every gallery
 - Write folder name using NFC of NFD?
+- Use tag to check whether # of galleries downloaded for an artist == gallery_count
+- Move set_tags() to the last of Gallery.download() so that find_tag() doesn't include non-finished donwloads?
+- Add documentation, comments, ...

 - Add diagnosis? (total slept time, failed url percentage, ...)
 - Is check_extra_pages needed?